johan-sports/pyheatshrink/README.md

 'B'
 ```

-The decoder accepts a memoryview and returns a byte representation of
+The decoder accepts any object that implements the buffer protocol
-the decoded data.
+and returns a byte representation of the decoded data.
 ```
 >>> import heatshrink
 >>> mem = memoryview(b'\xb0\xc8.wK\x95\xa6\xddg')